Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 |File Server|---|RDP, Zabbix|Domain Controllers (Active Directory & DNS)|File access (SMB3)|
 |Client VMs|---|RDP, Zabbix|QlikView Servers, Domain Controllers (Active Directory & DNS), QlikView Publishers, File Servers|---|

+#### Additional Firewall rule for Azure VMs

+Microsoft publishes a [guide to Azure networking](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview#azure-platform-considerations) that specifies two Microsoft-owned IP addresses used for monitoring and managing Azure resources.
+Our Virtual Machines must allow traffic on both addresses for Azure services to function properly.

+A Group Policy Object should be defined to ensure traffic is always accepted from `168.63.129.16` and `169.254.169.254`.

 ### Client access

 We will utilize the Clients virtual network to host one or more virtual machines to be utilized by developers and administrators via Remote Desktop on an as-needed basis for troubleshooting purposes.
 Users who need to perform troubleshooting within the network or application who are not Azure administrators will be allowed only to connect to this network.